 Open to anybody willing to move, pause, listen, and truly relax into one timeless moment.
 This workshop is especially helpful for people in the healing professions who work with clients, patients, and students.

-Bring in the New Year with a rejuvenating week filled with meditation, music, and the time and space to release the old and welcome the new.
+Bring in the New Year with a rejuvenating week filled with meditation, yoga, hot springs, and the time and space to release the old and welcome the new.
 We’ll slow down and experience the benefits meditation, gentle yoga, and music offer the body, mind, and soul.
-Buddhist teacher and author Lopön Chandra will share expert meditation guidance to help you release into grounded presence with ease and comfort.
+Buddhist teacher and author Lopön Chandra will share expert guidance to help you release into grounded presence with ease and comfort.

-In this workshop, you will have the opportunity to:
+In this retreat, you will have the opportunity to:

 This will be a week of fun, relaxation, and rejuvenation to get you recharged for the coming year.
 Whatever your spiritual path or meditation experience, you are welcome just as you are.
 No prior experience is required.
 Seated and supine meditations will be offered.
 All are welcome.